 While I was testing the watch, I got 2 full weeks of battery life with 7 runs (usually 40-60 mins), 4 bike rides (30-60mins), 1 hour of yoga, and less than 500m of open water swimming.
 I had just under 20% battery left.
 I was amazed how I’d go out for a run and only lose 1-2% charge.
-The Garmin Forerunner 245 does also have good battery life with up to 24 hours in GPS mode and 7 days in smartwatch mode, but COROS knocks even “good” battery life out of the park.
+The Garmin Forerunner 245 does also have good battery life with up to 24 hours in GPS mode and 7 days in smartwatch mode (and 6 hours GPS + music), but COROS knocks even “good” battery life out of the park.

 Another major draw of the COROS APEX are its open water swimming, triathlon, and multisport tracking features.
 If you’re a triathlete, the APEX is definitely a stronger choice, as the Garmin Forerunner 245 doesn’t have these tracking functions at all.
 From my experience, the open water tracking was 8% less than the actual distance (I put my other GPS watch in run mode and pulled it along in a swim buoy to compare).
 Open water swimming will never be fully accurate because the watch loses GPS signal each time your arm is under the water, and algorithms have to smooth out the curves (they usually overcorrect).
 Anything within 10% of the actual distance is generally considered accurate for open water swimming.
 So, I was overall happy with the open water tracking.